aesteve/nubes/README.md

 You'll find a ton of examples in the tests of the project.

-If you take a look at [the mock controllers](src/test/java/mock/controllers), you'll pretty much find everything that's possible to do with Nubes out of the box.
+If you take a look at [the mock controllers](/blob/master/src/test/java/mock/controllers), you'll pretty much find everything that's possible to do with Nubes out of the box.

 ## The Controller layer

 ### What is a `@Controller` ?

-A controller is a Java singleton defining a set of methods which will be translated into vertx-web handlers. (~= express middlewares).
+A controller is a Java singleton (per Nubes instance) defining a set of methods which will be translated into vertx-web handlers. (~= express middlewares).

 It's important that your controller defines a no-argument constructor, VertxNubes expect that.

-In a controller you'll find routes, annotated with `@GET`, `@POST`, `@PUT`, but also filters of two differents types : `@BeforeFilter` and `@AfterFilter`.
+In a controller you'll find routes, annotated with `@GET`, `@POST`, `@PUT`, ... but also filters of two differents types : `@BeforeFilter` and `@AfterFilter`.

 For each route in your controller, before filters will be executed before your actual route method, and after filters, well... after.

 ### Annotations

 Nubes provides some default annotations.
-[Here's the list]().
+[Here's the list](/blob/master/docs/ANNOTATIONS.md#framework-default-annotations).

 But you can also define your own annotations, and attach vertx-web handlers to it.